Configuring Advanced Features

 Enabling Exception Logging

-You can customize exception logging related to a failed INSERT, UPDATE, or DELETE statement for your pgEdge Platform cluster by setting the GUC values that follow.
-These GUCs allow you to specify behaviors on a granular level, applying the actions you choose fors operations within a transaction, rather than to an entire transaction.
+You can customize exception logging behavior related to a failed INSERT, UPDATE, or DELETE statement for your pgEdge Platform cluster by setting the GUC values that follow.
+These GUCs allow you to specify behaviors on a granular level, applying the actions you choose for operations within a transaction, rather than to an entire transaction.
 Note that changes to these GUCs require a system restart to apply.

 ./pgedge db guc-set guc_name guc_value